vWernay/lua/README.md

 defer numopen = numopen - 1 end
 ```

-#### Each Iteration:
+### Each Iteration

-In Lua 5.4, a generic 'for' loop starts by evaluating its explist to produce four values: an iterator function, a state, an initial value for the control variable, and a closing (to-be-closed) value.
-However, the \_\_pairs metamethod does not support the optional to-be-closed variable.
+In Lua 5.4, a generic 'for' loop starts by evaluating its explist to produce
+four values: an iterator function, a state, an initial value for the control
+variable, and a closing (to-be-closed) value.
+However, the \_\_pairs metamethod
+does not support the optional to-be-closed variable.

-This extension introduces a ``__iter`` metamethod to allow ``next, t, nil, to-be-closed`` forms of iteration bound to a metamethod.
-To iterate over such a table, only the table needs to be supplied as an argument to a loop, e.g.,
+This extension introduces a ``__iter`` metamethod to allow ``next, t, nil,
+to-be-closed`` forms of iteration bound to a metamethod.
+To iterate over such a
+table, only the table needs to be supplied as an argument to a loop, e.g.,

 ```lua
 t = {1,2,3}
 for k,v in each(t) do print(k, v) end
 ```

-which defaults to a ``pairs`` implementation that supports a fourth return variable (to-be-closed) when no `__iter` metamethod exists. ...
-This patch is inspired by the Self-iterating Objects patch; see commit logs for reasoning behind deviation.
+which defaults to a ``pairs`` implementation that supports a fourth return
+variable (to-be-closed) when no `__iter` metamethod exists. ...
+This patch is
+inspired by the Self-iterating Objects patch; see commit logs for reasoning
+behind deviation.

-#### String Blobs:
+### String Blobs

-Introduce a `LUA_TSTRING` variant that is effectively a `LUA_VLNGSTR` but without the hash caching mechanism.
-Values of this variant are stored in tables by reference.
+Introduce a `LUA_TSTRING` variant that is effectively a `LUA_VLNGSTR` but
+without the hash caching mechanism.
+Values of this variant are stored in tables
+by reference.

 ```lua
 -- Create a string blob of specified length